WTCN-CD

-WTCN-CD (channel 43) is a low-power, Class A television station licensed to Palm Beach, Florida, United States, serving the West Palm Beach area as an affiliate of MyNetworkTV.
-It is owned by Sinclair Broadcast Group alongside CBS affiliate WPEC (channel 12), CW affiliate WTVX (channel 34), and Class A TBD owned-and-operated station WWHB-CD (channel 48).
-The stations share studios on Fairfield Drive in Mangonia Park (with a West Palm Beach postal address), while WTCN-CD's transmitter is located southwest of Hobe Sound, Florida.
+WTCN-CD (channel 43, cable 15) is a low-power, Class A television station licensed to Palm Beach, Florida, United States, serving the West Palm Beach area as an affiliate of MyNetworkTV.
+It is owned by Sinclair Broadcast Group alongside CBS affiliate WPEC (channel 12), CW affiliate WTVX (channel 34), and Class A Roar owned-and-operated station WWHB-CD (channel 48).
+The stations share studios on Fairfield Drive in Mangonia Park (with a West Palm Beach postal address); WTCN-CD's transmitter is located southwest of Hobe Sound, Florida.

 Due to WTCN's low-power status, the station's directional antenna pattern prevents it from reaching Vero Beach (to the north) and Boca Raton (to the south).
 In order to expand the broadcasting radius, WTCN is simulcast in standard definition on WTVX's third digital subchannel (34.3) from a transmitter southwest of Palm City.

 WTCN-CD brands as My 15 after the cable channel position on most West Palm Beach area cable providers.

 History

-WTCN began as W19AQ (known on-air as WAQ), a station that began broadcasting as channel 19 in West Palm Beach in October 1988.
+WTCN began as W19AQ (known on-air as "WAQ"), a station that began broadcasting as channel 19 in West Palm Beach in October 1988.
 The original owner was Palm Beach Broadcasting, led by William B. O'Donnell.
 WAQ had hoped to become an ABC affiliate when WPEC dropped ABC for CBS at the end of 1988, but instead the affiliation went to WPBF.
 According to the Sun-Sentinel, WAQ's initial programming consisted of "morning cartoons (Beverly Hills Teens); old, public domain (and often silent) movies (Bachelor in Paradise, The Pickwick Papers); vintage TV series (The Man from U.N.C.L.E.); sports (Notre Dame football, Florida Marlins baseball); and music (Hit Video USA, which ran from 1 to 6 a.m.)."
 The station later carried Howard Stern's original syndicated television program, and tape-delayed races from the Palm Beach Kennel Club.

 The station struggled to pay its bills and after declaring bankruptcy in 1991, the license was transferred from the O'Donnell family's company, Palm Beach Broadcasting, to Main Street TV of Carle Place, New York.
 In 1996, Adelphia Cable removed WAQ from its channel lineup because of "continuing problems with the picture quality", and once again the station filed for bankruptcy.
 By this point the station was airing home shopping programming, old black and white movies, a local bowling show, and The Cliff Dunn Show, which was simulcast on local radio station WPBR.
 The loss of cable caused station revenue to drop from $303,315 in 1995 to only $24,995 in 1996.
 Station advertising rates dropped from $95 for a 30-second spot to as low as $5.